apache/calcite-avatica-go/README.md

 The following parameters are supported:

+#### avaticaUser
+The user to use when authenticating against Avatica.

+#### avaticaPassword
+The password to use when authentication against Avatica.

+#### authentication
+The authentication type to use when authenticating against Avatica.
+Valid values are `BASIC` for HTTP Basic authentication and `DIGEST` for HTTP Digest authentication.

 #### location

 The `location` will be set as the location of unserialized `time.Time` values.
 It must be a valid timezone.